adoriasoft/polkadot_cosmos_integration/README.md

 Folder `substrate` contains everything necessary for running substrate node.

 Folder `token` contains GRPC server with HTTP-GRPC gateway.
 The server implements a logic of a simple token, imitating the work of an applicatuon built with Cosmos SDK.

+This line is added to check PR checks mechanism.